The world of Wemos D1 Mini Boards

 Some readers recently asked me about the Wemos D1 mini usage in my projects and how this board can be used with ESPHome.

-For most of my Arduino & ESPHome projects I use a Wemos D1 mini (v3.1.0) or Wemos D1 mini Pro (v1.1.0).
-The third board of the family is the is the D1 mini light.
+For most of my Arduino & ESPHome projects I use a Wemos D1 mini (v3.1.0) or Wemos D1 mini Pro (v1.1.0) and recently the Wemos D1 mini v4.0.
+The fourth board of the family is the is the D1 mini light.
 I never used one of the light versions, most of the time you can get the D1 mini & D1 mini pro for almost identical prices at alipexpress.com.

 I also like the board because it is little smaller than a classic Node MCU board.
 The dimensions are 34.2 mm x 25.6mm.
 It is so small; it even fits into a small dollhouse Mini TV.